 In 1973, the CDC moved the Technical Development Laboratory to its headquarters in Atlanta, Georgia, and the property at Oatland Island was declared government surplus.
 Soon afterward, a local public-school teacher, Mr. Tony Cope, petitioned the government to allow the Savannah-Chatham County school system to use the property as an environmental education center.
 The federal government agreed, on the condition that the property be held jointly with the public-school system for 30 years.
 If the educational mission was still alive after the 30-year period, the property would be fully transferred to the school system.
 In August of 1974, Oatland Island Education Center opened to the public.

 The Welcome Center at Oatland Island is housed in the original Conductor's Home built in 1927, and many of the smaller buildings throughout the property were built during the CDC days in the 50's and 60's.
 In 2004, the property was officially transferred to the Savannah-Chatham County Public School System.
 Then in 2007 the Center's name was changed to Oatland Island Wildlife Center.
 Starting in 2009, the Welcome Center was completely renovated, creating more offices, classrooms and a veterinary clinic and was reopened to the public in 2011.

-In 2019, Oatland Island Wildlife Center celebrated its 45th anniversary, and in that year alone, welcomed over 28,000 school children and 75,000 visitors from around the world.
+In 2024, Oatland Island Wildlife Center will celebrate its 50th anniversary of welcoming school children and visitors from around the world.